This Step: Get a Learner Permit

 Get a Learner Permit in Maine

-Teens older than 15 and younger than 18 can apply for a Maine instruction permit once you pass a state-approved driver ed course.
-If you are 18 or older, you can skip drivers ed and move on to the steps below.
+Teens at least 15 years old can apply for a Maine instruction permit once you pass a state-approved driver ed course.
+If you are 18 years old or older, you can skip drivers ed and move on to the steps below.

 A) Ace a Few DMV Practice Permit Tests

 Prepare for the written exam by taking multiple online practice permit tests before heading to a nearby Maine Bureau of Motor Vehicles branch.
 Sample test questions cover topics you’ll find on the actual Maine instruction permit exam.